rusticlion/Manastorm/manastorm_codebase_dump.md

         -- Execute the spell
         effect = spellToUse.executeAll(self, target, {}, spellSlot)

+        -- Check if this is a sustained spell (from sustain keyword) shouldSustain = effect.isSustained or false
+        print("DEBUG: effect.isSustained = " .. tostring(effect.isSustained) .. ", shouldSustain = " .. tostring(shouldSustain))
     else
         -- Use legacy spell execution
         print("WARNING: Using legacy spell execution for " .. spellToUse.id)